 When they have to put together a presentation, they default to what they have always done, and what they have seen their colleagues do.
 They start by grabbing slides from previous presentations, theirs and ones done by colleagues, and throw them into a file.
 They then start trying to figure out how this will flow coherently.
 They add some slides when they think it might help or if a topic is missing.
 They hope it all comes together before they have to present it.
 Thus the name Grab and Hope.

 To borrow a line from Dr. Phil, “How’s that working for you?”
 Most professionals just chuckle when I describe this common approach.
 They know this is what they do.
 It isn’t working well, but they don’t know what else to do.

 The solution is to spend time up front planning the message first.
-Use the GPS approach I have outlined before.
+Use the GPS approach from my book GPS for Presentations.
 Once you know what topics and information you need, then decide if there are slides or other content that will work to present the messages you have planned.
 Add any slides that you need to, and arrange it according to the plan.